mikefarmer/Errorstack/README.md

 # Contributing

-Please feel free to contrite by forking the repo.
+Please feel free to contribute by forking the repo.
 Pull requests are welcome.
 Please update/include any applicable tests

 # Author